Modeling Deontic Modal Logic in ASP: Deontic Modal Logic in ASP

-As discussed earlier, denials are an integral part of ASP.
+As discussed earlier, constraints or denials are an integral part of ASP.
 An obligations or an impossibility can be expressed through denials in ASP.
 If OB$p$ (resp.
 IM$p$) holds in world $w$, then \code{p} (resp. \code{-p}) holds in every world $v$ accessible to $w$.
-Thus, the obligation \code{p} (OB$p$) can be explicitly enforced by asserting:
+Thus, the obligation \code{p} (OB$p$) can be explicitly enforced in ASP by asserting: \code{:- not p}.
 The above denial only admits accessible worlds in which \code{p} holds.
-Likewise, the impossibility of \code{p} can be explicitly enforced by asserting:
+Likewise, the impossibility of \code{p} can be explicitly enforced by asserting the denial \code{:- not -p}, and the permissibility of \code{p} can enforced by asserting the denial \code{:- -p.}